deyaaahmed/light-map/README.md

 # light-map
-A light-map tool is used to hack any webseite affected by sql and xss exploit and it have a sq;map tool,you can download and install it
+A light-map tool is used to hack any webseite affected by sql and xss exploit and it have a sqlmap tool,you can download and install it

 install requiremets to run the tool